Main content

 Mental Health is All of Us.

-The Pikes Peak Region, like many places in the United States, is facing a mental health crisis.
+The Pikes Peak Region, like many places in the United States, faces a mental health crisis.
 Stress, depression, isolation, loneliness, and even suicide affect us, our community, and those we love.
 Pikes Peak Rising is a collaborative effort of over 40 different organizations representing business, behavioral health, primary care, education, suicide prevention, substance use disorder, older adults, military, faith, LGBTQ+, youth, and mental health areas, as well as organizations serving diverse demographics.

-Pikes Peak Rising Focuses on 3 Goals
+Pikes Peak Rising focuses on 3 goals

 A woman educates her peers